Metallogels: Examples

 However, copper ions have a promiscuous nature that allows them to bind to a variety of ligands, which readily form stable metallogels with tunable properties, widening the scope of their applications.
 Bipyridines were among the most important ligands, since the formation of those metallogels can lead to research about the coordination of copper ions to DNA base pairs.
 Oxalic acid dihydrate is another important ligand, that easily forms stable structures when copper salts are added, which can be used as proton conductors.
 Furthermore, a bile acid–picolinic acid conjugate can form gels in solvents that are 30%-50% organic.
-The increased water content renders this gel more bio-compatible, offering room for further investigation.
+The increased water content renders this gel more biocompatible, offering room for further investigation.

 Palladium ions were among the transition metals used to form catalytic and irreversible metallogels, as well.

 Applications

 Metallogels obtain multi-responsive property to widely environmental responses.
-In particular, metallogels which are made of transition metal and lanthanoid are thermo-responsive, mechano-responsive, chemo-responsive, and photo-responsive.
-A metallogel system of Co/La shows inverse gel-sol transition when being heated to 100℃.
-When being heated, the orange color of solution remains unchanged suggesting the reaction of La/ligands only due to the heat.
+In particular, metallogels which are made of transition metals and lanthanoids are thermo-responsive, mechano-responsive, chemo-responsive, and photo-responsive.
+A metallogel system of Co/La shows inverse gel-sol transition when being heated to 100°C. When being heated, the orange color of solution remains unchanged suggesting the reaction of La/ligands only due to the heat.
 Such behavior is classified as thermo-response.
 Metallogels are also mechano-responsive.
-A system of Zn/La shows the formation of gel-like material upon addition of CH3CN as solvent followed by a gently shake.
-However, this metarial turns to transparent liquid after sitted for 20 seconds.
+A system of Zn/La shows the formation of gel-like material upon addition of CH3CN as solvent followed by a gentle shake.
+However, this material turns into a transparent liquid after sitting for 20 seconds.
 As an example of a chemo-response, adding a small amount of formic acid to Zn/Eu will cause the breakdown of gel-like material as well as its mechanical stability and light-emission.
-Different system of metal and lanthanoids show different emission bands on photoluminescent spectra.
+Different systems of metal and lanthanoids show different emission bands on photoluminescent spectra.
 Co/Eu emits no band on the spectra due to presence of low energy metal of the system.
 Zn/La shows signal of metal-bound ligand-based at 397 nm while Zn/Eu shows signals of lanthanide metal at 581, 594, 616, 652 nm and signals of ligand at 397 nm indicating that the ligand is sensitive to metal biding.

 In addition to the multi-responsive properties, gold metallogels can prove to be useful in cosmetics, food processing, and lubrication.
 Those gels are used in drug delivery, to trap active enzymes and bacteria inside them.
 Furthermore, the basis of certain technologies, producing valves, clutches, and dampers, rely on the multi-responsive nature of metallogels to electric and magnetic stimuli.

-A recent study on metal organic gels involving Cadmium and Zinc ion shows promising results to absorb dyes, which emulates the ability of natural systems to get rid of toxic material that are difficult to decompose.
+A recent study on metal organic gels involving cadmium and zinc ion shows promising results to absorb dyes, which emulates the ability of natural systems to get rid of toxic material that are difficult to decompose.